 A Notice of Proposed Rule Making was published in the State Register on September 1, 2010.
+Notices of Revised Rule Making were published in the State Register on November 17, 2010 and on January 19, 2011.
 An Assessment of Public Comment is attached.